-Paramount plans to provide the Federal Bureau of Land Management ("BLM") with the mine Plan of Operation, including the location of infrastructure and mine facilities within both the privately and federally owned land, in late 2016.
-Furthermore, the Company will initiate an Environmental Impact Statement ("EIS") and commence the permitting process in early 2017.
+Paramount plans to provide the Federal Bureau of Land Management ("BLM") with the mine Plan of Operation, including the location of infrastructure and mine facilities within both the privately and federally owned land, in September 2017.
+Furthermore, the Company expects the BLM will initiate an Environmental Impact Statement ("EIS") by the Company's second quarter and the Company will submit its consolidated mining permit application with the State of Oregon in the first half of 2018.

-The Company has budgeted approximately \$4.5 million for these activities for the fiscal year ending June 30, 2017.
+The Company has budgeted approximately \$5.0 million for these activities for the fiscal year ending June 30, 2018.

-Comparison of Operating Results for the year ended June 30, 2016 as compared to June 30, 2015
+Comparison of Operating Results for the year ended June 30, 2017 as compared to June 30, 2016